👉 TAP TO SAVE 50% WITH CODE SPRING

 Rogers continued his hot streak on Sunday, blanking the Braves over six and two-thirds innings while picking up his second victory of the season.
 Rogers has been excellent in five starts this season, posting a 1.57 ERA and 2.81 FIP over 28.2 innings.
 This isn’t the first time we’ve seen flashes of brilliance from Rogers, but is there any staying power with this southpaw?

-Originally a first-round pick by the Marlins back in 2017, Rogers was one of several Miami arms that debuted in the early 2020s and find success.
+Originally a first-round pick by the Marlins back in 2017, Rogers was one of several Miami arms that debuted in the early 2020s and found success.
 Rogers had a breakout campaign in 2021, posting a 2.64 ERA and 2.55 FIP along with a 10.62 K/9 in 25 starts that season.
 I fell hook, line, and sinker for this fish after that display, but Rogers has struggled with injuries and has never been able to recapture that past success, until now.
 Rogers works with a five-pitch mix consisting of a four-seam fastball, changeup, sinker, slider, and sweeper.

-Rogers most used pitch this season has been the four-seamer, but we’ll start with the pitch that made him famous, which is that changeup.
+Rogers' most-used pitch this season has been the four-seamer, but we’ll start with the pitch that made him famous, which is that changeup.
 Rogers was a changeup fiend during his 2021 breakout campaign, using the pitch 27.4% of the time to great success.
 It was his bread-and-butter pitch and the reason he had such a gaudy strikeout rate.
-In some respects the changeup is still a great pitch.
-Batters are hitting .167 against Rogers’ changeup along with a .233 SLG and .190 wOBA.
+In some respects, the changeup is still a great pitch.
+Batters are hitting .167 against Rogers’ changeup, along with a .233 SLG and .190 wOBA.

 Those are great results, but some of the underlying numbers do not support this performance.
 Rogers only has a 17.2% whiff rate with his changeup, nearly half of what it was back in 2021.
-He also has a blistering 94.6 mph average exit velocity against the pitch along with a .293 xBA, .430 xSLG, and .323 xwOBA.
+He also has a blistering 94.6 mph average exit velocity against the pitch, along with a .293 xBA, .430 xSLG, and .323 xwOBA.
 A monster 75% ground-ball rate has helped Rogers limit the damage against this pitch, but there’s no way his .179 BABIP on the changeup holds, especially considering he has a .296 career BABIP with the pitch.

-I do think there’s room for growth in terms of strikeouts with the changeup because Rogers has posted a double digit swinging strike rate with the pitch in every season except 2025 and it’s been a reliable source of whiffs for him throughout his ups and downs.
+I do think there’s room for growth in terms of strikeouts with the changeup because Rogers has posted a double-digit swinging strike rate with the pitch in every season except 2025, and it’s been a reliable source of whiffs for him throughout his ups and downs.
 He’ll never reach his 2021 heights when he had a 28.5% K rate, but he could sustain something around 20-22% with this arsenal.

 Looks like an out pitch there, and the slider has become a great tool for him against left-handed hitters, while he uses the changeup primarily against righties.